Jeremiah-Jensen/LBYCPD2_GROUP2/README.md

 - Updated Questionnaire GUI.
 - Follow Up Questionaire Working.

+#### May 1, 2021:
+- Parts of the source code has been Modularized.
+- Improved log in system errors.
+- UserAppointmentScreen bug has been fixed.

 ## About the Contributors
 For any questions about the project, you may email us directly through our personal email address.